patio11/wrightverification/README.md

 We don't possess Satoshi's private key.
 We do possess one public key presumptively belonging to him.
 We also possess a bag-of-bytes from Wright, which he claims signs the Sartre text.

 First, we generate the sig.
 Wright has provided `MEUCIQDBKn1Uly8m0UyzETObUSL4wYdBfd4ejvtoQfVcNCIK4AIgZmMsXNQWHvo6KDd2Tu6euEl1
-3VTC3ihl6XUlhcU+fM4=` for us, which is transcribed into signature.txt in this repository.
+3VTC3ihl6XUlhcU+fM4=` for us, which is transcribed into signature.der in this repository.

 We then use a Wright-blessed command to transform the signature into a form that our utilities can work with.

 ```
   # Base64 decode the signature into ASN1 form.
-  $ base64 --decode signature.txt > sig.asn1
+  $ base64 --decode signature.der > sig.asn1
 ```

 We've got the public key, we've got the signature, now we just need the text which the signature claims to match.